 Table 5: Standard Delete After Source Entry Was Re-Added

-1. Detect delete from the change log table on the source.
+Detect delete from the change log table on the source.

+Fetch the entry or table rows from affected tables on the source.

-3. The entry or table row exists on the source.
+The entry or table row exists on the source.

+Delete request is dropped.